metasyn/memex/content/entries/linguistics/hangul.md

-our phonological inventory. i've read various things about how to imagine pronouncing these, from pretending you are in a pressure chamber, pretending the consonant is hard to produce, or just tightening your glottis and vocal folds while pronouncing them. in ipa, tenseness is denoted by two small marks under the consonant like this: k͈. like aspiration, tenseness is represented as a distinct character variant orthographically. generally, we just see the character getting an extra stroke: ㄱ (plain k sound) becomes ㅋ (tense k
+our phonological inventory. i've read various things about how to imagine pronouncing these, from pretending you are in a pressure chamber, pretending the consonant is hard to produce, or just tightening your glottis and vocal folds while pronouncing them. in IPA, tenseness is denoted by two small marks under the consonant like this: k͈. like aspiration, tenseness is represented as a distinct character variant orthographically. generally, we just see the character getting an extra stroke: ㄱ (plain k sound) becomes ㅋ (tense k